-- CI-9 {LOW} The CDNI Control interface may allow bootstrapping of the Request-Routing interface.
-For example, this can potentially include: - negotiation of the Request-Routing method (e.g. DNS vs HTTP, if more than one method is specified) - discovery of the Request-Routing protocol endpoints - information necessary to establish secure communication between the Request-Routing protocol endpoints. - CI-10 {LOW} The CDNI Control interface may allow bootstrapping of the CDNI Metadata interface.
-This information could, for example, include: - discovery of the CDNI Metadata signaling protocol endpoints - information necessary to establish secure communication between the CDNI Metadata signaling protocol endpoints. - CI-11 {LOW} The CDNI Control interface may allow bootstrapping of the Content Acquisition interface.
+- CI-9 {LOW} The CDNI Control interface may allow bootstrapping of the CDNI Request Routing interface.
+For example, this can potentially include: - negotiation of the request routing method (e.g. DNS vs HTTP, if more than one method is specified) - discovery of the CDNI Request Routing interface endpoints - information necessary to establish secure communication between the CDNI Request Routing interface endpoints. - CI-10 {LOW} The CDNI Control interface may allow bootstrapping of the CDNI Metadata interface.
+This information could, for example, include: - discovery of the CDNI Metadata interface endpoints - information necessary to establish secure communication between the CDNI Metadata interface endpoints. - CI-11 {LOW} The CDNI Control interface may allow bootstrapping of the Content Acquisition interface.
 This could, for example, include exchange and negotiation of the Content Acquisition methods to be used across the CDNs (e.g. HTTP, HTTPS, FTP, ATIS C2[ATIS-0800042]). - CI-12 {LOW} The CDNI Control interface may allow bootstrapping of the CDNI Logging interface.
-This information could, for example, include: - discovery of the Logging protocol endpoints - information necessary to establish secure communication between the Logging protocol endpoints - negotiation/definition of the log file format and set of fields to be exported through the Logging protocol, with some granularity (e.g. On a per content type basis). - negotiation/definition of parameters related to transaction Logs export (e.g., export protocol, file compression, export frequency, directory).
+This information could, for example, include: - discovery of the CDNI Logging interface endpoints - information necessary to establish secure communication between the CDNI Logging interface endpoints - negotiation/definition of the log file format and set of fields to be exported through the logging protocol, with some granularity (e.g. On a per content type basis). - negotiation/definition of parameters related to transaction logs export (e.g., export protocol, file compression, export frequency, directory).